UW STEMsub

 UW STEMsub will have a workshop dedicated to your financial aid application, and you should always ask questions about your own personal situation or concerns.

-• In order to qualify for any type of financial aid, you must fill out the Free Application for Federal Student Aid (FAFSA).
-Your FAFSA determines your Expected Family Contribution (EFC), or the amount that the government thinks your family can contribute for college costs.
+- In order to qualify for any type of financial aid, you must fill out the Free Application for Federal Student Aid (FAFSA).
+Your FAFSA determines your Student Aid Index (SAI), or the amount that the government thinks your family can contribute for college costs.

-• Your EFC is based on your family’s income, savings, and investments, and the number of family members and number in college.
+- Your SAI is based on your family’s income, savings, and investments, and the number of family members and number in college.

-• Each college uses your EFC to determine how much, and which types of, financial aid to offer you.
+- Each college uses your SAI to determine how much, and which types of, financial aid to offer you.

-The FAFSA opens on October 1st every year, and you should wait for the UW STEMsub workshop to complete your FAFSA.
+The FAFSA opens on October 1st every year except 2023, when it opened in December!
+You should wait for the UW STEMsub workshop to complete your FAFSA.
 You must apply again every year that you want to be considered for financial aid.